Arrested for DUI in Montana? Here is the process and a few easy ways to avoid receiving the maximum sentence and jail time.

 - The judge will read you the charges against you as well as the maximum possible sentence you could receive from those charges.

-- The judge will ask if you have an attorney at that time or if you need some time to obtain one.
+- The judge will ask if you have an attorney at that time, want a public defender or if you need some time to obtain a private attorney.

-- The judge will then ask you for your plea – Guilty or Not Guilty to the charges.
+- The judge will then ask you for your plea – Guilty or Not Guilty to all charges.